kirjavascript/chip8/README.md

 # [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) emulator in 1440 bytes

+### about

+implemented using terse JS then packed with [RegPack](http://siorki.github.io/regPack.html)

 ### controls

-the CHIP-8 has a weird 16 key input system that are mapped to the keys
+the CHIP-8 has a 16 key input system that is mapped:

 ```
 1234